 This section helps HR professionals understand best practices with respect to employee promotions, and analyzes federal laws that may affect promotion practices.

 This section of the XpertHR best practice manual discusses the steps that employers can take to advance business aims by following good practice when promoting employees.
 It covers promoting employees through internal recruitment for a vacant role, along with developing employees to motivate them where no obvious vacancy exists.

-An employer may use this letter to notify an employee that the employee has received a promotion.
+This letter may be used to formally notify an employee that he or she has received a promotion.